TheCakeIsNaOH/choco-remixer/README.md

 ## Requirements

-- PowerShell v5.1+ - Primarily used so far on Windows, should work fine with Linux, but I have not thoroughly tested it yet.
+- PowerShell v5.1+ (Windows and Linux)
 - `choco` installed and on your path
 - A nuget repository or a folder with `.nupkg`s to internalize.
-Nexus is the repository that I use and test with.
+Sonatype Nexus is the most widely tested repository.
 	- Drop path's are available with ProGet only
-	- RepoMove and RepoSearch are Nexus only
+	- RepoMove and RepoSearch are Sonatype Nexus only

 ## Setup